- May 29, 2018

 Other Cladding Materials

 The bespoke nature of most of our products also allows for essentially any cladding material available on the planet, whether we’ve used it before or not.
-Vinyl wrapping, stone cladding and Prodema are some examples of cladding we’ve used before, but if you have any specific requirements or external looks you’re trying to achieve, just get in touch.
+Vinyl wrapping, stone cladding, Prodema and Trespa cladding are some examples of cladding we’ve used before, but if you have any specific requirements or external looks you’re trying to achieve, just get in touch.